ellenbell/FasTE/README.md

  --threads                        Number of threads to run this script (default 4), we ran it with 42

-Other settings are available, see https://github.com/oushujun/EDTA
+Other settings are available, see https://github.com/oushujun/EDTA Also note that EDTA doesn't like headers with more then 15 characters, so some header editing may be required
  ```

 This was tested with Linux Ubuntu (v18.04.5), 32 cores, 64 threads, 128GB RAM on a genome (size c.700MB). <br />